mandl/LinkIt_Assist_2502/README.md

 **merge_mtk.py**	adds a header and the size of the elf file for loading

-**uploader.py**	upload the main.vxp to the device and restarts the application
+**uploader.py**	stops the running process and uploads the main.vxp to the device and restarts the application.

-**mon.py**	a simple debug monitor. shows vm_log* messages from the device
+**mon.py**	a simple debug monitor.
+Shows vm_log* messages from the device.
+Only works with Firmware Version **W15.19.p2**

 	ToDo Understand the header format

 	ToDo Understand the resource file format and building

 	ToDo Understand the monitor tool

-ToDo Understand the FimwareUpdater
+**FirmwareUploader/firmwareUploader.py**  a firmware upload tool for linux.

 ## The Device